mpertea/stringtie2/README.md

 cd stringtie2
 make release
 ```
+**Note:** for the latest updates please use http://github.com/gpertea/stringtie instead.

 If the compilation is successful, the resulting `stringtie` binary can then be copied to
 a programs directory of choice.